Honda NT1100: Fuel supply

 specified by the manufacturer or test consumption (with dual-clutch transmission) up to 6 liters/100 km, this results in a range of around 330–400 km.
 The NT1100 has a regulated catalytic converter for exhaust aftertreatment.

 Chassis

 The chassis is based on a tubular steel frame with a bolted aluminum rear, also similar to the CRF1100L Africa Twin.

+Variants

+The Honda NT1100 Police is a police variant, which was released in December 2024, for police forces in North America with orders being available in May 2025.

+It is also used by Japanese law enforcement, being used since March 2024 to replace their Honda CB1300Ps and Yamaha FJR1300Ps.